-The Australian Government is taking action to ensure that disaster relief payments made to individuals and businesses impacted by the bushfires are tax exempt.
+The Australian Government has taken action to ensure that disaster relief payments made to individuals and businesses impacted by the bushfires are tax exempt.

 The Australian Taxation Office (ATO) has announced assistance for taxpayers in identified bushfire impacted postcodes.
 This includes automatically deferring to 28 May 2020, the due date to lodge and pay money owed as a result of business activity statements, income tax, self-managed superannuation fund (SMSF), fringe benefits tax (FBT) and excise returns.